xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 To address this inefficiency, we adopted [NVIDIA DALI (Data Loading Library)](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html), which provides a flexible, GPU-accelerated data pipeline with built-in support for asynchronous execution across CPU and GPU stages.
 DALI helps reduce CPU pressure, enables concurrent preprocessing, and increases training throughput by pipelining operations.

-First, we began with a minimal example in [zarr_DALI directory](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) with short, contained examples of a DALI pipeline loading directly from Zarr stores.
+First, we began with a minimal example in the [zarr_DALI directory](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) with short, contained examples of a DALI pipeline loading directly from Zarr stores.
 This example shows how to build a custom DALI `pipeline` that uses an `ExternalSource` operator to load batched image data from a Zarr store and transfer them directly to GPU memory using CuPy arrays.

 In short, to use DALI with Zarr for data loading, you need to: